 9. The block grant to the Scottish Government will be adjusted to reflect the introduction of devolved and assigned revenues, and the transfer of responsibility for welfare.

 10. The adjustments will involve two elements: an initial block grant baseline adjustment (a deduction in relation to tax and an addition in relation to welfare) and an indexation mechanism.

 Baseline adjustments to the Block Grant

 11. The initial baseline deduction for tax will be equal to the UK government's receipts generated from Scotland in the year immediately prior to the devolution of powers.
-This agreement is without prejudice to the block grant adjustments agreed in respect of Landfill Tax and Stamp Duty Land Tax for 2015-16, no revisions will be applied to the block grant adjustments for this financial year.
+This agreement is without prejudice to the block grant adjustments agreed in respect of Landfill Tax and Stamp Duty Land Tax for 2015-16, no revisions will be applied to the block grant adjustments for that financial year.

 12. The baseline adjustment for Stamp Duty Land Tax will take into account the forestalling that is estimated to have occurred, which will reduce the baseline adjustment by £20m.
 No further forestalling effects in relation to the implementation of new powers will be taken into account.

 13. The initial baseline addition to the block grant for devolved welfare payments will be the UK government's spending on these areas in Scotland in the year immediately prior to the devolution of powers, with the exception of the Cold Weather Payment.
 Reflecting the substantial volatility of the Cold Weather Payment, the initial baseline addition will be an average of the UK government's spending in Scotland on this benefit from 2008-09 to the year prior to devolution.

 14. The indexation mechanisms set out below will be operated separately for each tax and welfare power and applied annually.